Salehpur Dona

 Salehpur Dona is a village in Sultanpur Lodhi tehsil in Kapurthala district of Punjab, India.
 It is located 15 km from the city of Sultanpur Lodhi, 20 km away from district headquarter Kapurthala.
 The village is administrated by a Sarpanch who is an elected representative of village as per the constitution of India and Panchayati raj (India).

-The village has a population of 286, 142 of whom are male, and 144 female.
+The village has a population of 286, 142 of whom are male, and 144 females.
 The village has about 49 households.